Brian A. Cunningham

 Brian-Christopher A. Cunningham (born December 16, 1984) is an American politician serving as a member of the New York State Assembly from the 43rd Assembly District, which includes parts of Flatbush, East Flatbush, Prospect Lefferts Gardens, and Crown Heights in Brooklyn, New York City.
 A Democrat, Cunningham was first elected to the Assembly in 2022 following a special election.

 Early life and education

 Born in New York City, Cunningham was raised in the Flatbush neighborhood of Brooklyn.
-The son of immigrants from Jamaica, Cunningham attended public schools.
-Cunningham lives in Brooklyn with his wife Stephanie Cunningham, the executive director of Museum Hue.
+The son of immigrants from Jamaica, Cunningham attended public schools growing up.
+Cunningham lives in Brooklyn with his wife, Stephanie Cunningham, the executive director of Museum Hue.
 They have one son.

 Career

-Prior to his election to the Assembly, Cunningham worked in government, nonprofit, and educational sectors focused on youth development and community engagement.
-He served as a senior aide in city, state and federal government, where he concentrated on constituent services, housing, and education policy.
+Prior to his election to the Assembly, Cunningham worked in government, nonprofit, and educational sectors that focused on youth development and community engagement.
+He also served as a senior aide in city, state and federal government, concentrating on constituent services, housing, and education policy.